zillonaorg/Welcome/docs/linux_exercise-1.md

 ## Task

-**I. Navigate to the Home Directory**
+* **Navigate to the Home Directory:**

   Begin by navigating to your user's home directory using the `cd ~` command.
 This tilde symbol (`~`) represents a shortcut to your home directory.

-**II.
-List Directory Contents**
+* **List Directory Contents:**

   Use the `ls` command to list the contents of the current directory, which should be your home directory at this point.

-**III.
-Create a New Directory**
+* **Create a New Directory:**

   Create a new directory named "documents" using the `mkdir documents` command.

-**IV.
-Change Directory**
+* **Change Directory:**

   Navigate into the newly created "documents" directory using the `cd documents` command.

-**V. Create a Text File**
+* **Create a Text File:**

   Create a new text file named "test.txt" within the "documents" directory using the `touch test.txt` command.

-**VI.
-Verify File Existence**
+* **Verify File Existence:**

   Use the `ls` command again to confirm the presence of the "test.txt" file in the current directory.

-**VII.
-Delete the Text File**
+* **Delete the Text File:**

   Delete the "test.txt" file using the `rm test.txt` command.
 Be cautious when using `rm`, as deleted files are typically unrecoverable.

-**VIII.
-Navigate Back to Home Directory**
+* **Navigate Back to Home Directory:**

   Return to your home directory using the `cd ..` command.
 The double dots (`..`) represent the parent directory of the current location.

-**IX.
-Delete the Directory**
+* **Delete the Directory:**

   Finally, delete the "documents" directory using the `rmdir documents` command.
 Remember that `rmdir` only works on empty directories; remove any files within "documents" first if necessary.

 ## Skills Tested